-In making an application for inclusion in the National Referral Directory, an organization agrees to the following requirements and responsibilities.
+In completing the Service Provider Form for inclusion in the National Referral Directory, an organization agrees to the following requirements and responsibilities.

-Requirements and Responsibilities in Making and Receiving Referrals
+Requirements and Responsibilities in Making and Receiving Referrals:

-The Canadian hotline recognizes that making a referral to a direct or indirect service provider entails each party understanding the other's requirements and responsibilities, all the while ensuring that the needs and rights of the referred individual remain paramount.
+The Hotline recognizes that making a referral to a direct or indirect service provider entails each party understanding the other's requirements and responsibilities, all the while ensuring that the needs and rights of the referred individual remain paramount.

-In making a referral, the Canadian hotline will:
+In making a referral, the Hotline will:

 - 1. Respect the referral organization's decision regarding whether an individual referred to the organization is eligible for services from the organization at the time.
-The hotline will not promise individuals that they will be accepted for services by any referral organization. - 2.
-Brief the referral organization on the individual's stated needs and background, when authorized by the individual to share this information.

-3. Keep all internal contact information for the referral organization private, except where required by law.
+The Hotline will not promise individuals that they will be accepted for services by any referral organization. - 2.
+Brief the referral organization on the individual's stated needs and background, when authorized by the individual to share this information. - 3.
+Keep all internal contact information for the referral organization private, except where required by law.

-Important considerations for organizations receiving referrals from the Canadian hotline include:
+Important considerations for organizations receiving referrals from the Canadian Human Trafficking Hotline include: